foundry-rs/starknet-foundry/docs/src/appendix/cheatcodes/cheat_target.md

 `CheatTarget` is an enum used to designate the contracts to which a cheat should be applied.
 - `All` applies the cheatcode to all contract addresses.
 - `One` applies the cheatcode to the given contract address.
-- `Multiple` applies the cheatcode to the given contract addresses.
+- `Multiple` applies the cheatcode to each given address.

+> 📝 **Note**
+>
+> `CheatTarget::Multiple` acts as a helper for targeting every specified address separately with `CheatTarget::One`.
+> It does not treat the list of specified addresses as a group unit.

 An example with the [`start_warp`](./start_warp.md) cheatcode: